Desireé Dallagiacomo

-Desireé Dallagiacomo is an American spoken word poet and teaching artist.
+Desireé Dallagiacomo is an American poet and teaching artist raised in northern California.
 She is of European and Choctaw descent, and she is an enrolled citizen of the Choctaw Nation of Oklahoma.
 Her first book of poetry, SINK, was published by Button Poetry in March 2019.
 Before publishing her first full-length collection, her poems amassed millions of views on Youtube.
 Her poems, "Thighs Say" “Real Sex Tips.” and “Shave Me” among others were first published by Button Poetry.
 She is a Pushcart Prize Nominee.

+She is in the Helen Zell Writers' program at the University of Michigan.

-She founded the writing retreat The Heart of It.
+She founded The Heart of It Writing Retreat.